-So the next place on my travels through Mexico is San Cristobal de las Casas, in Chiapas.
-I almost dropped San Cristobal out of my itinerary because of its travel distance from just about everywhere else (plus my beach time had left me a little behind schedule), but I am so glad that I didn’t.
+The next place on my travels through Mexico is San Cristobal de las Casas, in Chiapas.
+I almost dropped San Cristobal out of my itinerary because of its travel distance from just about everywhere else (plus my beach time had left me a little behind schedule), but I am so glad that I did go.

 People warned me it would be cold, although really it isn’t.
 Maybe it is cold by Mexico levels (it gets down to around 11 degrees in the early morning) but during the day it is generally quite warm enough.
-I’m told it can reach freezing in winter though.
+I’m told it can reach freezing in winter.

-It is yet another city where the Spanish colonial influence can be seen.
-However what makes San Cristobal different is the high population of indigenous people who either live in the town or travel in from neighbouring villages to sell their wares.
+San Cristobal is yet another city where the Spanish colonial influence can be clearly seen.
+However what makes it different is the high population of indigenous people who either live in the town or travel in from neighbouring villages to sell their wares.

 There is a huge handicraft market in the grounds around the Santa Domingo church.
 The main thing to buy here is textiles, although ceramics and jewellery (particularly amber and jade) are also popular purchases.

 If you carry on walking up the hill you will come to a more traditional, chaotic Mexican market.
 I enjoyed it more here, maybe because I’m not much of a shopper and it’s more the atmosphere of markets that I like so much.